lieke2020/workmate_match/README.md

 ## Files in this repository

 - main.py &rarr; This file holds a short script to train a match network and visualise the performance
-- m_runner.py &rarr; Functions to train phase 1: the match network
+- m_runner.py &rarr; Functions to train phase 1: the match networ
 - matchnet.py &rarr; Architecture and learning rules match network
+- w_runner.py &arr; Functions to train phase 2: the RL agent
 - workmate_match.py &rarr; Architecture and learning rules RL agent
 - world.py &rarr; Environment DMS task RL agent
 - stimuli.py &rarr; Visual inputs used in DMS environment